cm090/gradescope-autograder/README.md

 The third argument for addResult can take in an output message that is shown to students.

 7. In `RunAllTestsTearDown.java`, add `RunAllTests.g.toJSON();` to the end of the percentagePassed method.
-8. Optionally, in `RunAllTestsTearDown.java` add `RunAllTests.g.useCustomTotal([TotalScore])` below the line you just added.
+8. Optionally, in `RunAllTestsTearDown.java` add `RunAllTests.g.useCustomTotal([TotalScore])` above the line you just added.
 Replace [TotalScore] with the highest score a student can receive from unit testing.
 This will override the point values from each test case, instead using `(pointsFromPassedTests / totalPossibleTestPoints) * higestPossibleScore`.
 9. Zip the contents (everything inside the downloaded folder) and upload to the Gradescope assignment.

 ## Questions